 ‘You?
 An old woman!
 Why would they listen to you?
 What even gave you the idea that they would listen to you?
 Were you a queen?
 Were you someone of authority?
 No. You were just an old woman who was given the light duty of supervising children while at play.’

 ‘Stop,’ Saba bellowed, lifting a hand up.
 ‘I have no patience to hear any more of your foolishness.
 You are to be confined to your hut and there you shall remain without fire for warmth, water for thirst, or food for hunger.
 This shall be your punishment for your stupidity.
-Stupidity deserve no mercy.
-My daughter paid for your stupidity with her life, now you must atone for it by giving up your life.’
+Stupidity deserves no mercy.
+My daughter paid for your stupidity with her life, now you must atone for it by giving up yours.’

 Immediately upon passing the sentence, the old woman was taken away.

 Saba then stood up, looked at the crowd and shouted: ‘Those barbarians, who abducted Sabina, did not know that the women of Amazon were a force to be feared, or that you had a warrior queen, otherwise they would not have let the old nurse go.
 Those barbarians knew us by our old reputation, that we were a bunch of priestesses.
 Well no more.
 From now on, every woman and child in our nation will learn every skill of combat.
 We will become the fiercest warriors this world has ever seen.
 No longer shall we wear the white garment of a priestess, but the bronze armor of a warrior.
 And we will make every man, every tribe and every nation on earth tremble before us.’

 The shout that went up was spontaneous.
 ‘Hail Saba, queen of Amazon.
 Hail Saba, mother of Amazon.
 Hail Saba, daughter of Amazon.’